tom2tom/CMSMS-PowerForms-Module/README.md

 ### Overview

-This is a form-constructor/displayer module for <a href="http://www.cmsmadesimple.org"><strong>CMS Made Simple</strong></a>&#8482;, inspired somewhat by Samuel Goldstein's FormBuilder module.
+This is a form-constructor/displayer module for <a href="http://www.cmsmadesimple.org"><strong>CMS Made Simple</strong></a>&#8482;, descended from Samuel Goldstein's FormBuilder module.

 If you want to compare it with FormBuilder ...